-There were just enough splashes of colour and traditional Mexican items without letting the theme engulf the space.
 I was particularly taken with the enamel serving plates, platters and bowls which Mrs Moustache told me were gathered from local markets in Mexico.
 We urged her to consider importing more to sell… so you’ll have to watch this space to see what becomes of our plea.

 This place is also a specialist importer for mezcal, a favourite agave-based spirit in Mexico.
 There are many varieties behind the bar to choose from and their cocktail list also reflects the essence of mezcal in intriguing concoctions.